LukeMason33/refactor-tractor/README.md

 ![gif of favorites]()

 If a user wants to view the meals they've saved to their weekly menu, they can navigate to the menu page.
 Here the recipe cards, when opened, will tell the user if they have the necessary ingredients in their pantry to complete the recipe.
-If they are missing anything it will tell them how much they are missing and how much it will cost to acquire the correct ingredients.
+If they are missing anything it will tell them how much they are missing.
+You will also see a button to declare that you made that meal.
+By clicking this will remove the ingredients used from the user's pantry and once the card is exited that recipe will be removed from the weekly menu screen.

 ![gif of menu for week]()